electricimp/ConnectionManager/README.md

 }
 ```

-## onDisconnect(callback)
+## onDisconnect(*callback*)

-The *onDisconnect* method assigns a callback method to the onDisconnect event.
-The onDisconnect event will fire every time the connection state changes from online to offline, or when the ConnectionManager's *disconnect* method is called (even if the device is already disconnected).
+The *onDisconnect()* method assigns a callback function to the onDisconnect event.
+The onDisconnect event will fire every time the connection state changes from online to offline, or when the ConnectionManager’s *disconnect()* method is called (even if the device is already disconnected).

-*The callback method takes a single parameter - `expected` - which is `true`when the onDisconnect event fired due to the ConnectionManager's disconnect method being called, and `false` otherwise (an unexpected state change from connected to disconnected).*
+The callback method takes a single parameter, *expected*, which is `true` when the onDisconnect event fired due to the ConnectionManager’s disconnect method being called, and `false` otherwise (an unexpected state change from connected to disconnected).

 ```squirrel
 cm.onDisconnect(function(expected) {